hrtlacek/TDraymarchToolkit/README.md

 - You cannot rename OPs without running into problems.
 - only one light supported
 - interpolation between 3 or more materials is broken.
+- the total maximum number of parameters is set to 100 and hard-coded at the moment.
+It is very easy to change that and will be adjustable soon.
+(Just in case you try to build something large [which I don't recommend at this point] and it breaks because of that[index error on ```params``` array.])

 ## Working with textures
 The RTK Component has a parameter ```Textures Comp```.
 Here a bas Comp is expected. in this component a number of TOPs can be placed.
 These should be named ```textureN``` where ```N``` is a number.
 When you add a texture, the ```reload textures``` pulse parameter of the RTK Component needs to be pulsed.